What is a letter of extenuating circumstances?

 The extenuating circumstances letter should be no more than one page in length.
 The letter should explain clearly what happened, why it happened, what the outcomes were, and, if applicable, what precautions or measures the applicant has taken or will take to ensure that the issue will have no further impact on the applicant's academic performance.
 Include any supporting documentation such as medical notes, accident reports, etc., to better support your case.
 The applicant's full name and McGill ID number must appear in the top right corner of each page (including appendices).

-The entire submission (letter + supporting documents) should be submitted as one PDF file and uploaded via Minerva to the appropriate checklist item.
+The entire submission (letter + supporting documents) should be submitted as one PDF file and uploaded via the online application system.